Kindaglia/automated_storage/README.md

 1. **Place** the Automated Chest.
 2. **Right-click** to open the interface.
 3. **Store Items:** Drag and drop items into the scrollable grid.
-4. **Search:** Type in the search bar at the top right to filter items by name or description.
+4. **Search:** Type in the search bar at the top right and press Enter to filter items by name or description.
-   - The view will automatically update to show only matching items.
+   - The view will update to show only matching items.
    - You can take items directly from the search results.
 5. **Sort:** Click the "Sort" button to automatically stack and alphabetize the items in the chest.